autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

 <img src="./media/ekf_autoware_res.png" width="600">
 </p>

+## Known issues
+- In the presence of multiple inputs with yaw estimation, yaw bias `b_k` in the current EKF state would not make any sense, since it is intended to capture the extrinsic parameter's calibration error of a sensor.
+Thus, future work includes introducing yaw bias for each sensor with yaw estimation.

 ## reference

 [1] Anderson, B. D. O., & Moore, J. B. (1979).
 Optimal filtering.
 Englewood Cliffs, NJ: Prentice-Hall.